HerveHamann/Date-Picker-Componant/README.md

 ## Retrieve date

-You can easily retrieve the select date by passing a props. i.e: A propos called setSelected is used by default with a UseEffect (both need to be uncommented for use)
+You can easily retrieve the select date by passing a props. i.e: setSelected is used by default with a UseEffect (both need to be uncommented for use)

 ## Select customization

 Default mont : Jan-Dec
 Default year :1950-2050

-Thoses params can be modified in the SelectContent.js file

 ## credits